basisai/docker-workload/README.md

 train {
     step train {
-        image = "basisai/workload-standard:v0.2.2"
+        image = "basisai/workload-standard"
         install = [
             "pip install -r requirements.txt",
         ]
         script = [
+            {spark-submit {
+                script = "train.py"
+                // to be passed in as --conf key=value conf {
+                    spark.kubernetes.container.image = "basisai/workload-standard"
+                    spark.kubernetes.pyspark.pythonVersion = "3"
+                    spark.driver.memory = "4g"
+                    spark.driver.cores = "2"
+                    spark.executor.instances = "2"
+                    spark.executor.memory = "4g"
+                    spark.executor.cores = "2"
+                    spark.memory.fraction = "0.5"
+                    spark.sql.parquet.compression.codec = "gzip"
+                    spark.hadoop.fs.AbstractFileSystem.gs.impl = "com.google.cloud.hadoop.fs.gcs.GoogleHadoopFS"
+                    spark.hadoop.google.cloud.auth.service.account.enable = "true"
+                }
+                // to be passed in as --key=value settings {
-            {sh = [
+                    py-files = "my_zip_files.zip"
-                "python3 train.py"
-            ]}
+                    // If you want to load data from BigQuery jars = "gs://spark-lib/bigquery/spark-bigquery-latest.jar"
+                }
+            }}
         ]

         resources {
             cpu = "0.5"
             memory = "1G"
-            // gpu = "1"  // Uncomment to enable GPU support.
-Only integer values are allowed.
         }
     }
 }
 ```

 The `step` stanza specifies a single training step to be run.
-It comprises of the following fields:

-- [required] **image**: the base Docker image that the script will run in
-- [optional] install: the command to install any other packages not covered in the image
-- [required] **script**: the command that calls the script
-- [optional] resources: the computing resources to be allocated to this run step
-- [optional] depends_on: a list of names of steps that this run step depends on

 Multiple steps are allowed but they must have unique names.
 Additionally, you may pass in environment variables and secrets to all steps in the `train` stanza.
 Refer to [our documentation](https://docs.basis-ai.com/guides/writing-files/bedrock.hcl#train-stanza) for a complete list of supported parameters.

 ## How to Contribute